kanisxlupus/mir_compositor/README.md

 # Overview
-Mcomp is a lightweight mir-based compositor.
-It was developed on a Ubuntu machine using C++, Bash scripting, CMake, and Neovim.
+mirComp is a lightweight mir-based compositor.
+It was developed on an Ubuntu machine using C++, Bash scripting, CMake, and Neovim.

-# Installation, Building, and Running
-## Additional Dependencies
-- Weston: `sudo apt install weston`
-- Qt's Wayland support: `sudo apt install qtwayland5`
+# Setup
 ## Build Instructions
 Run the bash script `./build.sh`
+This will check for and install all dependencies and build the program.

 ## Run Instructions
 Run the bash script `./run.sh`